audreybelhoste/AudreyBelhoste_12_06012022/README.md

 * The `npm install` will allow you to install the dependencies.
 * For the backend fork [this repo](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) and follow the instructions.
 * Run the back end with `npm start`
 * Run the front end with `npm start`.
-It will ask you to use an other port ("Something is already running on port 3000.
-Would you like to run the app on another port instead?").
-Choose 3001 for exemple.
 * You can now view sportsee in the browser at http://localhost:3001

 ## Environment variables
-Currently only two users have been mocked.
+Currently there are only two users what you can retrieve.
 You can use :
 * REACT_APP_USER_ID=12
 * REACT_APP_USER_ID=18

+You can also edit these two configurations:
+* Hostname of the API : `REACT_APP_URL`
+* Port of the front-end server : `PORT`